MGASALUCAS/emai-pracs-2025/README.md

 - **Technology**: Image recognition, natural language processing
 - **Business**: Sales forecasting, risk assessment

-## 🤝 Contributing
+## Contributing

 This tutorial series is designed to be collaborative and continuously improved.
 Contributions are welcome!

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Inspired by Terence Tao's mathematical pedagogy
+- Inspired by mathematical pedagogy and clear explanations
-- Harvard's CS109: Data Science course structure
+- Data Science course structures and best practices
 - The broader machine learning community's open-source contributions

 ---

 **Ready to begin your machine learning journey?
-Start with [Phase 1: Mathematical Foundations](01_mathematical_foundations/README.md)!** 🚀
+Start with [Phase 1: Mathematical Foundations](01_mathematical_foundations/README.md)!**